DNnate/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

             - provides the attackers with **detailed information** about the systems they target
             - this bypasses many of the reconnaissance steps that normally precede attacks, shortening the time of the attack and increasing the likelihood that it will find security flaws
             - these tests are sometimes called "**known environment**" tests
+            - To fully test code, a white-box test is required.
+Without full visibility of the code, error conditions or other code could be missed.
         - 🔴**gray-box penetration test**:
             - AKA **partial knowledge tests**, these are sometimes chosen to balance the advantages and disadvantages of white- and black-box penetration tests
             - this is particularly common when black-box results are desired but costs or time constraints mean that some knowledge is needed to complete the testing